t-shain/Data-Structure-Notes/Sorting.md

 ### Merge Sort
 * The idea is to split a vector into two halves and check linearly the first elements in each list, whichever one is less goes first.
 * Starts with each item being its own sorted list and builds up to two large vectors.
 * Is a stable algo
+* Needs temp memory for all the copied vectors of the og vector.
+* When making merge assume the recursive calls will get your vector to two sorted halves.
+Then add each front element to the full sorted list.